 Sir John Eliot Gardiner

-Sir John Eliot Gardiner is revered as one of the world’s most innovative and dynamic musicians, constantly in the vanguard of enlightened interpretation and standing as a leader in contemporary musical life.
-His work, as founder and artistic director of the Monteverdi Choir (MC), English Baroque Soloists (EBS) and Orchestre Révolutionnaire et Romantique (ORR), has marked him out as a key figure both in the early music revival and as a pioneer of historically informed performances.
+John Eliot Gardiner is revered as one of the world’s most innovative and dynamic musicians and is a leader in the contemporary musical world.
+His work, as Founder and Artistic Director of the Monteverdi Choir, English Baroque Soloists and Orchestre Révolutionnaire et Romantique has made him a key figure both in the early music revival and historically informed performance practice.

-An authority on the music of J. S. Bach, Gardiner’s book, “Music in the Castle of Heaven: A Portrait of Johann Sebastian Bach”, was published in October 2013 by Allen Lane, leading to the Prix des Muses award (Singer-Polignac).
-Among numerous awards in recognition of his work, Sir John Eliot Gardiner holds several honorary doctorates.
+An authority on the music of Johann Sebastian Bach, Gardiner’s book “Music in the Castle of Heaven: A Portrait of Johann Sebastian Bach” was published in October 2013 by Allen Lane, leading to the Prix des Muses award (Singer-Polignac).
+Among numerous awards in recognition of his work, Gardiner holds several honorary doctorates.
 He was awarded a knighthood for his services to music in the 1998 Queen’s Birthday Honours List.